 composite shingles.
 By mixing these materials together, composite shingles can outperform many single-material alternatives.

-In addition, composite shingles can come from completely recycled material.
+In addition, composite it can come from completely recycled material.
 They also can include additives that increase protection.

 Here are six of composite roofing’s biggest benefits:

 - Durability and Longevity: These shingles can last around 30 to 50 years.
-For comparison, asphalt shingles last around 15 to 20 years.
-In addition, composite shingles resist splitting, cracking, deterioration and color fading.
+For comparison, asphalt it last around 15 to 20 years.
+In addition, composite it is resist splitting, cracking, deterioration and color fading.

 - Color Options: Like vinyl roofing shingles, composite shingles come in a